2023 NFO Conference Awardees

 Steve Kotansky, known widely as a versatile dancer and teacher, has made many research trips to Bulgaria, the former Yugoslavia, Romania, Hungary, Greece, and Albania.
 He has taught at major folk dance camps all over North America and Europe and has performed and choreographed for many performing ensembles throughout the U.S. and Europe.
 Steve is active as a teacher and researcher of dance in North American Albanian and Macedonian Roma communities.
 He also conducts world dance programs for grades K-12 in New York-area public and private schools.
 Steve brings a lively, in-depth knowledge to his teaching, and an intense joy to his dancing.

-For more on Stephen Kotansky,
+For more on Stephen Kotansky, visit: Stephen’s biography

-Stephen Kotansky & Dit Olshan
+Video here: Stephen Kotansky & Dit Olshan

 Susan performed with the George Tomov, Kálmán Magyar’s Hungária, and Ungaresca ensembles in NYC.
 She spent a year living in Budapest, attending the Folkdance Section of the State Ballet Institute and studied with the Bartók Ensemble under the direction of Sándor Timár.
 She has made many research trips to Hungary and Transylvania and together with her husband Stephen Kotansky founded the Guzsaly Ensemble.

-For more on Susan Kotansky,
+For more on Susan Kotansky, visit: Susan’s biography

-Kalotaszegi Csardas ez Szapora
+Video here: Kalotaszegi Csardas ez Szapora